-We’ve created this guide to help you get closer to your Australian customers.
-A web presence that is in tune with Australia’s culture will make your customers feel well disposed to you, and give them the confidence to do business with you.
-Get the little details right, and you'll be in a good position right from the start in your new market.
+This guide aims to help you get closer to your Australian customers.
+A web presence that is in tune with Australia’s culture will make your customers feel well disposed to you, giving them the confidence to do business with you.
+By understanding these little yet important details, you'll be in a good position to kickstart your business in the new market.

 2 The main language

-Australian English is the main spoken and written language.
+The main spoken and written language here is Australian English.
 Even though it is a culturally diverse country, most customers would expect to be communicated to in English.

 Australian English spellings are largely similar to British English spellings, and differ from American English spellings.
-One example is that many words in Australian English have a “u” where there is none in American English.
+One example: Australian English has many words with a “u” in them, where there is none in American English.

 Here is an example:

 However, some proper nouns like Australia’s Labor party and Victor Harbor are spelled without the “u”.

 Australian English will use an s instead of the z used in American English.

 Australian English uses some American spellings such as “program” instead of “programme.”